 After 0.5 seconds, deal 120 (+4% per level) damage to enemy Heroes in an area and Fear them for 2 seconds.
 While Feared, Heroes are Silenced and are forced to run away from Horrify's center.

 Horrify is an incredibly strong ability that not only deals damage but brings a much welcomed element of crowd control utility to Gul'dan's kit.
 The most useful aspect of this ability is the way it can be used to manipulate the enemy teams positioning.
 Enemies stuck by Horrify will flee directly outward from the epicenter of where the ability was cast.
 Knowing this, players have several options with how they may choose utilize Horrify.

 Horrify usually will be used in one of three main scenarios: offensively, defensively, or situationally.
 An offensive cast would involve Gul'dan placing Horrify behind his opponents, forcing them to travel in a direction towards Gul'dan.
 The defensive use would involve placing Horrify between Gul'dan and his opponents, causing them to run in the opposite direction of him.
 And lastly, Gul'dan may choose to place the ability within the group of his opponents, forcing them to travel in opposite directions of one another and ideally isolating the target of focus.

 When it comes to mechanic synergy, the cast order of important abilities should be discussed early on in the match if not before hand.
 The Hero displacing effect of Horrify can greatly impede the effectiveness of many other Heroes abilities such as E.T.C.'s Mosh Pit or Zagara's Devouring Maw.

-Channel to summon a rain of meteors in an area over 7 seconds.
+After 1.5 seconds, summon a rain of meteors in an area for 7 seconds.
 Each meteor deals 165 (+4% per level) damage in a small area.